What kind of email templates are used by experts

 Mariusz Michalowski, Community Manager at Spacelift

-So there you have – now you’ve a few ideas to get you started with creating email templates.
-You’ve read how they can save you time, make you more efficient, stop you from having to worry about spelling and grammar, and make your customer support top-notch.
+So there you go - now you have a few ideas to get you started with creating email templates.
+You've read how they can save you time, make you more efficient, stop you from having to worry about spelling and grammar, and make your customer support top-notch.